-Brad Pitt Has ‘Always Known’ About Ex-Wife Angelina Jolie’s Crush On Jared Leto
+Brad Pitt Has ‘Always Known’ About Angelina Jolie’s Crush On Jared Leto [Rumor]

 “The word is they spoke several times on the phone before meeting up in L.A. for dinner, and they’ve been seeing each other whenever they can since then.”

-#angelinajolie #jaredleto @MOVIEMEMORlES Girl, Interrupted Jared's so cute ???? and Angelina w/ no make-up OMG ???? pic.twitter.com/FEDCuCZ9op
+#angelinajolie #jaredleto @MOVIEMEMORlES Girl, Interrupted Jared's so cute???? and Angelina w/ no make-up OMG???? pic.twitter.com/FEDCuCZ9op

 — Lollilillies (@pepsi_beepanda) February 14, 2017